This chapter was updated locally in December 2019.

 - Support every-one and help them carry on and recover;

-- Demonstrate that disruption is rarely the fault of one or two people or the result of a single factor; it is invariably the outcome of a whole series of connected factors.
+- Demonstrate that disruption is rarely the fault of a single factor.

 Please note: The Disruption Meeting is not a planning meeting, but is an opportunity to review the past as a preparation for the child's future.
 The planning for the immediate future should occur via a specific planning meeting/review which should be convened as a matter of urgency to consider future plans.